LwandisoPohlwana/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions (chmod 554 hello) a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

 7-everybody (chmod 711 hello)  a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+8-James_Bond (chmod 007 hello)  a script that sets the permission to the file hello as follows owner no permission at all, Group no permission at all and Other users all the permission